scikit-hep/scikit-hep.github.io/pages/developers/style.md

 If you want to add specific type ignores, see [mypy_clean_slate](https://github.com/geo7/mypy_clean_slate) for a tool that will add the specific ignores for you.
 You'll need to remove the existing type ignores (`git ls-files '*.py' | xargs sed -i '' 's/ # type: ignore//g'`), copy the pre-commit output (with `--show-error-codes` in mypy's args) to a file called `mypy_error_report.txt`, then run `pipx run mypy_clean_slate -a`.

 [codespell]: https://github.com/codespell-project/codespell

+Note that if you are using Ruff, you don't need the `python-*` hooks above.

 ## Clang-format (C++ only)